 Economic development: To support our growth agenda, we agreed to support a movie museum and convention centre, purchasing the land needed on Cable Street.
-We also supported a number of events that foster economic growth including the New Zealand Festival (395 performances and seven world premieres), Beervana, Wellington on a Plate, the World of Wearable Art Show, Elton John, Royal Edinburgh Military Tattoo, the Super Rugby final, All Blacks vs Wales and Australia, and the ICC Cricket World Cup.
-We also supported arts and cultural activities including commemorating the 100-year anniversary of WW1 during Anzac Week, and supported Te Papa during its most successful year with 1,784, 939 visitors attending.
-Visitor numbers were strong over the year and commercial guest nights reached a combined total of 2,286,095.
-Also over the year, logins into our CBD free Wi-fi increased by 161%.
+We supported a number of events that foster economic growth including: the New Zealand Festival (395 performances and 7 world premieres), Beervana, Wellington on a Plate, the World of Wearable Art Show, Elton John, Royal Edinburgh Tattoo, Super Rugby final, All Blacks vs Wales (and Australia), and the ICC World Cup.
+We also supported art and cultural activities including commemorating the 100-year anniversary of WW1 during Anzac Week, and supported Te Papa during its most successful year with 1,784, 939 visitors attending.
+Visitor numbers were strong over the year and commercial guest nights.
+Also over the year logins into our CBD free Wi-Fi increased by 161 percent.
 Over the year the Basin Reserve Trust significantly exceeded its targets for sport and community events held at the Basin Reserve.

-International relations: We attended the New Zealand-China Mayoral Forum Forum hosted by our Chinese sister city Xiamen, which focussed on trade and investment opportunities.
-To support our growth agenda the Mayor opened the NZ section of the Seashine Supermarket in Xiamen.
-On ANZAC day we signed a Memorandum of Understanding with the Turkish city of Çanakkle - where Gallipoli is located.
+International relations: We attended the NZ Mayoral Forum hosted by our Chinese sister city Xiamen (China) which focussed on trade and investment opportunities.
+To support our growth agenda the Mayor at the forum opened the NZ section of the Seashine Supermarket in Xiamen.
+On ANZAC day we signed a Memorandum of Understanding with the city of Canakkle - where Gallipoli is located.

-Cultural wellbeing
+Cultural Wellbeing

-Museums, galleries and visitor attractions: In addition to the successful high profile events such as the 100th anniversary of WW1 noted above, we supported a number of more local events such as Summer City Programme, Capital Christmas and the Sky Show.
+Museums, galleries and visitor attractions: In addition to the successful high profile events such as the 100th anniversary of WW1 noted above, we supported a number of more local events such as Summer City Programme, Capital Christmas and the Wellington Sky show.
 The Wellington Museums Trust also exceeded its visitor target for the year.